GoIdenKarp/Pokemon-Text-Version/README.md

 1. Clone the repository
 2. Open the project in your preferred Java IDE
 3. Build the project
-4. Run the `PokéTest` class to start the game
+4. Run the `GameStarter` class to start the game

 ## Project Structure